magnim/personal-projects/README.md

 # personal-projects
-the above are games created as to increase my skills
+the above are some projects created to increase my skills